dvklopfenstein/pmidcite/README.md

 ## Setup
-Store your literature search in a GitHub repo.
+Save your literature search in a GitHub repo.

 ### 1. Add a pmidcite init file
 Add a .pmidciterc init file to a non-git managed directory, like home (~)